Regularized Optimal Transport is Ground Cost Adversarial: Abstract

 \section{Abstract}

-Regularizing Wasserstein distances has proved to be the key in the recent advances of optimal transport (OT) in machine learning.
-Most prominent is the entropic regularization of OT, which not only allows for fast computations and differentiation using Sinkhorn algorithm, but also improves stability with respect to data and accuracy in many numerical experiments.
-Theoretical understanding of these benefits remains unclear, although recent statistical works have shown that entropy-regularized OT mitigates classical OT's curse of dimensionality.
-In this paper, we adopt a more geometrical point of view, and show using Fenchel duality that any convex regularization of OT can be interpreted as ground cost adversarial.
+Regularizing the optimal transport (OT) problem has proven crucial for OT theory to impact the field of machine learning.
+For instance, it is known that regularizing OT problems with entropy leads to faster computations and better differentiation using the Sinkhorn algorithm, as well as better sample complexity bounds than classic OT.
+In this work we depart from this practical perspective and propose a new interpretation of regularization as a robust mechanism, and show using Fenchel duality that any convex regularization of OT can be interpreted as ground cost adversarial.
 This incidentally gives access to a robust dissimilarity measure on the ground space, which can in turn be used in other applications.
 We propose algorithms to compute this robust cost, and illustrate the interest of this approach empirically.